 Perth Radiological Clinic is delighted to announce that it has amalgamated Oceanic Medical Imaging (OMI) into the PRCL group and a new company “Oceanic Molecular Pty Ltd” has been created that enables the continued provision of high end PET services at Hollywood Hospital.

 PRC Chairman Dr Martin Blake says “The merger is a great fit for both organizations.
 Clin.
-A/Prof Nat Lenzo and Dr Andrew Henderson are excited that the new joint venture company will allow the innovation in molecular imaging begun by Oceanic Medical Imaging to continue and expand under the new “Oceanic Molecular Pty Ltd”.
+A/Prof Nat Lenzo and Dr Andrew Henderson are excited that this will allow the innovation in molecular imaging begun by Oceanic Medical Imaging to continue and expand under the new “Oceanic Molecular Pty Ltd”.

 The group will remain active in the research arena with strong ties to the public hospitals, universities, clinical trials units and research organisations (such as the McCusker Foundation).
 There will be continuing commitment to introduce novel nuclear medicine techniques and PET tracers with an aim to develop a world class molecular imaging platform with regional links and partnerships.